where we have been and where we are going

 of only £5000, the Co-op bank refused to help us.
 Soon

 Alison Sheldon and then Richard Honey found new employment.

-So then the Workers Collective was down to one, me.
+This meant the Workers Collective was down to one,

 at a loss Northern Trading Co-op Ltd would have to